sgonzalez/SwiftGenetics/README.md

 * **Living Trees** Trees whose structure and node types are evolved.
 * **Living Forests** A fixed-size collection of coevolved trees.
 Evolution of Living Forests is analogous to evolution of a genome of chromosomes.

+The library also provides the following primitives that you can use to build your own complex genomes:

+* `DiscreteChoiceGene` to represent a discrete choice in a set.

 ## Usage